LeidyDoradoM/Amazon_Vine_Analysis/README.md

 ## Summary

 Positivity bias is a tendency for people to judge reality more favorable than it really is.
 In this analysis, the positivity bias could be reflected in the tendency of reviewers to evaluate the toys with 5-stars.
 If we look at the percentages, 5-star reviews approximately make the 50% of the total of reviews, while only 1,4% of the 5-star reviews belong to customers in the Vine program.
-This unbalanced shows how the Vine-program reviewers tend to be more critical in their evaluation of toys and consequently, there is not a strong bias towards 5-star reviews for the reviewers in the Vine Program.
+This unbalance shows how the Vine-program reviewers tend to be more critical in their evaluation of toys and consequently, there is not a strong bias towards 5-star reviews for the reviewers in the Vine Program.

-These insights could be further analyzed by calculating the percentages of the other star-levels reviews, especially the ones in the bottom (1-star or 2-star reviews).
-In addition, we could extend this analysis to another product reviews to see if there is a general conclusion of positivity bias in the Vine program.
+These insights could be further analyzed by calculating the percentages of the other star-levels reviews, especially the ones in the bottom (1-star or 2-star reviews) to see if our initial conclusion about the critical evaluation of the Vine reviewers hold.
+In addition, we could extend this analysis to another product reviews to see if  we can get a general conclusion about the positivity bias in the Vine program.